MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcribbonbaseelement-class.md

 ### <a name="parameters"></a>Parametreler
  [in] *lpszKeys*
- Şerit öğesi için keytip.
+ Tuş ipucunu Şerit öğesi için.

  [in] *lpszMenuKeys*
- Şerit öğesi açılır menü için keytip.
+ Tuş ipucunu Şerit öğesinin açılan menüsü.

 ##  <a name="setoriginal"></a>  CMFCRibbonBaseElement::SetOriginal
  Şerit öğesi için özgün Şerit öğesi ayarlar.